 Sasha Stiles is a critically-acclaimed poet, artist, AI researcher and innovation strategist probing the intersection of text and technology.

-Her work has been exhibited in analog and virtual realms, honored in the Future Art Awards, nominated for the Pushcart Prize and Best of the Net, and published on the blockchain.
+Her work has been exhibited in analog and virtual realms, honored in the Future Art Awards, nominated for the Pushcart Prize, Forward Prize and Best of the Net, and published on the blockchain.

 Cursive Binary on screens across France for Digital Art Month, 2021

 Poetry commission for Virtual New Year's Eve in Times Square, 2020